If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully

 In accordance with New York State Public Health Law, UB requires that all students (undergraduate, graduate and professional) born on or after January 1, 1957 provide proof of immunity against measles, mumps and rubella.
 The state also requires that all students receive information about meningococcal disease and have made an informed decision about whether or not to receive immunization against meningococcal disease.
 UB students will not be allowed to register for classes until they have fulfilled these requirements.
 Learn more about immunization requirements.

 If you have an assistantship, please visit the Human Resources website for information regarding:

 All others should read about student health insurance on the SBI Insurance website.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm our UB Rules and Regulations.
 You may do this by logging on to the hUB Student Center through MyUB and reviewing your "holds" box.
 Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
-We also recommend reviewing the Graduate School policies and procedures.
+We also recommend reviewing the Graduate School policy library.